Kaushika21500112/Multiplying-two-matrix/README.md

 ### Step 1:
 Import numpy library using import statement.
 ### Step 2:
-Create two lists and use input() method to find the number of elements to add in each list.
+Create two empty lists and use input() method to find the number of elements to add in each list.
 ### Step 3:
 Initiate a for loop and add elements to the list using input() and append() method.
 ### Step 4:
-Create a 3rd list and append the product of each element in the first two lists as its elements.
+Create a 3rd empty list and append the product of each element in the first two lists as its elements.
 ### Step 5:
 Convert the final 3rd list to an array using np.array() method and display the result.